ICanBoogie/bind-http/README.md

-## Documentation

-The package is documented as part of the [ICanBoogie][] framework [documentation][].
-You can generate the documentation for the package and its dependencies with the `make doc` command.
-The documentation is generated in the `build/docs` directory.
-[ApiGen](http://apigen.org/) is required.
-The directory can later be cleaned with the `make clean` command.

 ## Testing

 Run `make test-container` to create and log into the test container, then run `make test` to run the